2026 Arizona gubernatorial election

-The 2026 Arizona gubernatorial election is scheduled to take place on November 3, 2026, to elect the governor of Arizona.
-Incumbent Democratic Governor Katie Hobbs is running for a second term.
+The 2026 Arizona gubernatorial election will be held on November 3, 2026, to elect the governor of Arizona.
+Democratic incumbent Katie Hobbs is seeking a second term.
+She is being challenged by Republican congressman Andy Biggs.

-Following the passage of Proposition 131 in the 2022 elections, this will be the first gubernatorial election in Arizona in which candidates will be required to nominate a running mate for the newly established position of Lieutenant Governor.
+Primary elections took place on July 21, 2026.
+Hobbs secured the Democratic nomination unopposed.
+Biggs secured the Republican nomination over congressman David Schweikert with 73.6% of the vote.

+Following the passage of Proposition 131 in the 2022 elections, this will be the first gubernatorial election in Arizona in which candidates will be required to nominate a running mate for the newly established position of lieutenant governor.
 This will be one of five Democratic-held governorships up for election in 2026 in a state that Donald Trump won in the 2024 presidential election.

 Background

 Arizona is considered to be a purple state at both the federal and statewide level.
-After Joe Biden carried the state narrowly in the 2020 presidential election, Donald Trump carried the state of Arizona by 5.5% in the 2024 presidential election.
-Democrats control both U.S. Senate seats in Arizona and hold the governorship and secretary of state office while Republicans maintain a majority in the Arizona Senate and Arizona House of Representatives, and control 6 of the 9 House of Representatives seats in the state.
+After Joe Biden carried the state narrowly in the 2020 presidential election, Donald Trump carried the state of Arizona by 5.5 points in the 2024 presidential election.
+Democrats control both U.S. Senate seats in Arizona and hold the governorship, secretary of state office, and attorney general office.
+Meanwhile, Republicans maintain a majority in the Arizona Senate and Arizona House of Representatives, and control 6 of the 9 House of Representatives seats in the state.
+Democrats have characterized this race as key to establishing a Democratic trifecta in Arizona for the first time in 60 years.